-The thin tube will be placed into your rectum.
-This is used to inflate your colon
+The thin tube will be put in your rectum.
+It's used to inflate your colon with air.

-A radiologist will put you face up on a table that slides into the CT scanner.
+You'll lie face up on a table that slides into the ring-shaped CT scanner.

-The radiologist will leave the room.
-The CT scanner will be operated from a separate
+The technologist will leave the room.
+The CT scanner is run from a separate control

-control room.
-You will be able to hear and talk with the staff.
+room.
+But you'll be able to hear and talk with the staff the whole time.

-The table will move into and through the scanner.
-You may hear some whirring and clicking
+The table will slide into and through the scanner.
+You may hear some whirring and

-You may be asked to hold your breath at times.
+You may be asked to hold your breath a few times.

-The scan may need to be repeated while you lie face down.
+The scan may be repeated while you lie face down or on your side.